The Finest Hours (2016 film): Production

+Development

 Walt Disney Pictures acquired the screen rights to Michael Tougias' 2009 book, The Finest Hours: The True Story of a Heroic Sea Rescue in August 2011.
 Paul Tamasy and Eric Johnson wrote the script based on the book and interviews they conducted with survivors.
 In May 2013, Robert Schwentke was hired to direct the film.
 However, Schwentke left the project to direct The Divergent Series: Insurgent, and was replaced with Craig Gillespie in April 2014.
 Casting was done from April through October 2014.

+Filming

 Principal photography began on September 8, 2014, in Quincy, Massachusetts.
 On October 27, the film was being shot at Fore River Shipyard in Quincy aboard USS Salem.
 They were also set to film at various South Shore locations and then move to Chatham, Massachusetts, in December.
 In early December, filming was taking place in the town of Marshfield.
 Affleck was seen playing piano at Symphony Hall in Boston on December 12, during the Chatham shoot, and expressed to the Boston Globe that his experience shooting the film was "one of [his] best".
 Production designer Michael Corenblith reproduced the interior of Pendleton.
 Post-production lasted a year, with the film requiring nearly 1,000 visual effects shots.
 Moving Picture Company (MPC) was responsible for creating the majority of those shots.